Italian Recipe Book

 This roasted pepper appetizer pairs perfectly with meat and seafood.
 It’s also your sure guess for your vegan and vegetarian guests.

+This recipes is super simple and unpretentious - perfect for everyday meals.
 Yet, its bright color, bold and rich flavor make it irreplaceable for special occasions alike.

 With only a few simple ingredients and easy preparation steps, it is what you’ll call your wild card in a dish!
+You can use various methods to roast peppers: on the grill, gas cooktop, or in the oven.

 Unlike most recipes we will not be roasting them whole.
 This way you won't have to deal with all the mess that involves removing seeds that stick to your fingers and still won't remove completely from the peppers!